kianzohoury/VAE/README.md

 #### Reconstruction Error
 So if $X' \neq X$, how do we ensure that $X' \approx X$?
 Like many convex optimization problems, we train the model with a cost function that must be minimized.
-Two common loss functions used with autoencoders include: _Binary Cross Entropy (BCE)_ and _Mean Squared Error (MSE)_.
-While both are successful for autoencoders, there are reasons why MSE may actually be better (in fact, I had better results with it, but YMMV):
+Two commonly used loss functions for autoencoders include: _Binary Cross Entropy (BCE)_ and _Mean Squared Error (MSE)_.
+While both have been successfully used in practice, there are reasons why MSE may actually be a safer choice (in fact, I had better results with it, but YMMV):

 1. BCE is asymmetric [].
 While this property is useful for classification,